 Desperate to make a move, Kailo sensed an opportunity in the distance, catching glints of polished blotches scattered in one area of space—an asteroid field.
 He would have to try and break free, which was simply impossible in the predicament he was now in.
 Restricted in choice, he would have to slowly fly circles and keep them occupied, as he was already doing, firing short phase beam blasts, in the hope of eventually leading them into the mayhem of the asteroid field.

 Round and round they went and into the asteroid field they bent.
 No longer able to sustain their wedge, the pirate ships broke off formation.
-Now they were flying free, if you can call flying and fighting amongst a thousand spinning rocks, hell bent on smashing your ship, free.
+Now they were flying free.
+If you can call flying and fighting amongst a thousand spinning rocks, hell bent on smashing your ship, free.

 A flashing warning light alerted Kailo to incoming dump fire rockets.
 Looking left, out of his canopy, he saw three rockets on a direct collision course.
-He broke right, ending the engagement and dove straight into a tightly assembled cluster of rocks.
+He broke right, ending the engagement and dived straight into a tightly assembled cluster of rocks.
 Passing through them he heard two explosions, followed by a third explosion that knocked out Fighter No.7’s life support.
 Now he only had his exosuit.

 Kailo spent the next few hours on a giant piece of peppered rock in the asteroid field that had saved him, making repairs to life support.
-The ship’s cut off wing tip would have to wait till he either returned to the freighter or found a space station that offered repairs.
+The ship’s cut off wing tip would have to wait till he either, returned to the freighter, or found a space station that offered repairs.
 Landing on a planet was out of the question without the aerodynamic support of the missing wing tip.

-He decided to make repairs at a space station, but changed his mind when his scanner picked up a faint signal.
+He decided to make repairs at a space station but changed his mind when his scanner picked up a faint signal.